 If you do manage to sell your timeshare, but at a loss, can you at least deduct the loss from your taxes?
 Unfortunately, the answer is usually no. Nevertheless, there are exceptions, which depend on how you used your timeshare.

-A timeshare is a personal use timeshare if you use it almost exclusively as a vacation getaway for yourself and your family, relatives, and friends, or you left it vacant or exchanged its use with other timeshare owners.
+A timeshare is considered a "personal use timeshare" if you used it exclusively as a vacation getaway for yourself and your family, relatives, and friends, or you left it vacant or exchanged its use with other timeshare owners.
 The great majority of timeshares fall into this category.

-When determining the rental and personal use days for the 15, 14, and 10% cutoffs, you must include the combined use of all the owners of the timeshare unit.
+When determining the rental and personal use days for the 15-day, 14-day, and 10% cutoffs, you must include the combined use of all the owners of the timeshare unit.
 The result is that personal use by any owner of a timeshare is considered personal use by all of the owners—for example, if you use your timeshare zero days, but the other owners use it 300 days, you have 300 days of personal use.